 Please DO NOT bring children under the age of ten with you unless you have an accompanying adult to stay with them in the waiting room; doing so will likely result in your appointment being rescheduled.

 First, the physician will take a brief medical history.
-Describe your symptoms, past illnesses and medications you are currently taking.
+You will describe your symptoms, past illnesses, and medications you are currently taking.
 Be sure to tell the physician if you are on blood thinners (anticoagulants such as Coumadin), are highly susceptible to infections, bruise easily, have a pacemaker, defibrillator, a heart murmur or current heart issue, have a history of hepatitis or AIDS, fainting, seizures, or a latex allergy.
 A brief neurological examination may follow to check muscle strength, sensations and reflexes.